sfsneed70/challenge-8/README.md

-# Readme Generator
+# Vehicle Builder
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
   ## Description
-  This application allows the user to quickly create a professional README for a new project.
+  Allows the user to either create a new vehicle or select an existing vehicle.
+After going through the creation or selection process, the user is able to perform certain actions with the selected vehicle.
+The user is returned to the actions menu after each action until they decide to exit the application.
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)